What Configurable Reporting Means for Corporate Security Management

 What to Look for in a Reporting Template Solution

 Quickly adapting and compiling a report to uphold strict regulations or requirements can be a challenge.
-With a report template, even if a hardcopy is required, you can rest assured that guards on patrol are collecting exactly the correct information needed to maintain consistency.
+With corporate security guard software, even if a hardcopy is required, you can rest assured that guards on patrol are collecting exactly the correct information needed to maintain consistency.

-While not all templating solutions are created equally, there are 7 items supervisors should keep in mind when venturing out for a reporting software solution.
+While not all templating solutions are created equally, there are 7 items supervisors should keep in mind when venturing out for enterprise security solutions.

 - Flexible field options to digitize hardcopy forms